torognes/swarm/README.md

 By specifying the `-s` option to **swarm** it will now output detailed statistics about each swarm to a specified file.
-It will print the number of unique amplicons, the number of copies, the name of the seed and its abundance, the number of singletons (amplicons with an abundance of 1), the number of iterations and the maximum radius of the swarm (i.e. number of differences between the seed and the furthermost amplicon).
+It will print the number of unique amplicons, the number of occurrences, the name of the seed and its abundance, the number of singletons (amplicons with an abundance of 1), the number of iterations and the maximum radius of the swarm (i.e. number of differences between the seed and the furthermost amplicon).
 When using input data sorted by decreasing